Ventura County District Attorney

 • Sexual Assault

 Crimes involving sexual assault, whether by fear, force or other means, are among the most serious cases handled by the District Attorney’s Office.
 Such crimes include statutory rape, child molestation and numerous forcible and other sex crimes that may be punishable by lengthy prison sentences.
-The Sexual Assault/Family Protection Unit handles all misdemeanor and felony sexual assault, physical child abuse, elder abuse, victims with disabilities, sexual offender registrants, and domestic violence cases.
+The Sexual Assault Unit handles all misdemeanor and felony sexual assault, physical child abuse, elder abuse, victims with disabilities, sexual offender registrants, and domestic violence cases.

 Cases involving sexual assault and domestic violence crimes are assigned by the unit supervisor in a vertical prosecution format.
 This means an individual deputy district attorney is assigned to each case from the point when law enforcement completes their investigation through all hearings, trial and sentencing.
 Unit attorneys receive specialized training to reduce the anxiety and uncertainty crime victims, especially children, have about the criminal justice process.